 It seems that Laurie is the cause for his improvement -- she's been going to his boarding house and fixing up his room, and she chides him for his unkempt appearance.
 When she suggests he work on his song while she goes to do errands in town, Barney once again shoots it down, claiming that a hit song would do him no good because fate would just find another way to torture him.
 It's pretty melodramatic, and Laurie knows it, gently poking fun at it without being malicious.
 She becomes surprised, though, when Barney suddenly gives her a tender kiss on the cheek.
 "Don't think that's spur-of-the-moment stuff.
 I've been planning that for a week," he says.
 She pauses and then replies, "That's pretty mild for a week's thought, isn't it?"
 Barney covers by saying it was strictly a friendly kiss, but they both know better.

-here.
+Much later, at the bar, Barney has his suitcase beside him as he plays the piano absentmindedly.
+He goes into "Just One of Those Things," and as always, it's sublime.
+This is one of my favorite songs and Sinatra is the best interpreter of it, without a doubt.
+You can see the rendition here.
 Barney turns around to see Laurie watching him.
 We're not sure how much time has passed, but apparently Barney hasn't been around lately, even missing Fran's wedding.
-Laurie's own wedding is in an hour, making it interesting that she came to see Barney before tying the knot.
-He confesses that he loves her, but Laurie
+Laurie's own wedding is in an hour, making it interesting that she

-one of the tunes from his successful Broadway show.
+Later, Alex accompanies Laurie on the piano as she sings one of the tunes from his successful Broadway show.
 Afterwards, as he is leaving, Laurie returns her bracelet to him.
-They'll still be friends, Laurie divulging that she just found out she's pregnant; she's telling Barney at midnight as his Christmas present.
+They'll still be friends -- Laurie even divulges that she just found out she's pregnant and she plans to tell Barney at midnight as his Christmas present.

 We cut to over a year later at the Tuttle house.
 Laurie is grinning ear to ear as she comes down the stairs and sees Aunt Jessie holding her and Barney's baby.
 We hear the song Barney had been having trouble finishing throughout the film being played on the piano and suddenly Barney's voice accompanies it -- he survived the surgery!
 Fran and Bob are cuddling nearby, as are Amy and Ernie while Pop watches over it all.
 Soon, Laurie joins her husband at the piano and we get our one and only Sinatra/Day duet.
 You can see the final scene here.